 Employer tools for diabetes prevention and care

-As part of an integrated delivery and finance system, UPMC Health Plan members have access to expert providers—primary care doctors, diabetes specialists, patient educators, and care coordinators—as well as cutting-edge diabetes research that comes out of the University of Pittsburgh.
-They are also able to participate in a variety of care management programs to meet their individual health needs.
+As part of an integrated delivery and finance system, UPMC Health Plan members have access to expert providers—primary care doctors, diabetes specialists, diabetes educators, and care coordinators—as well as cutting-edge diabetes research that comes out of the University of Pittsburgh.
+They can also participate in various care management programs to meet their individual health needs.

 • Lifestyle health coaching: A certified health coach guides members through an evidence-based program that helps them achieve goals such as quitting tobacco, managing weight, increasing physical activity, improving nutrition, and managing stress.